2.1 Algebra, Calculus & Differential Equations

 Mathematics is the largest single knowledge area on the FE Electrical and Computer exam at 11-17 of 110 questions.
 Just as important, math is the engine inside almost every other area: circuit analysis runs on complex algebra, linear systems and control systems run on differential equations and Laplace transforms, and signal processing runs on transforms and series.
 Strong, fast math fluency is the highest-leverage thing you can drill.

-The exam is not a proof exam.
-It rewards picking the right model quickly, then executing clean arithmetic with the on-screen FE Reference Handbook and an NCEES-approved calculator (Casio FX-115, TI-36X, HP 33s/35s).
+The exam is open to a searchable electronic copy of the NCEES FE Reference Handbook only, plus an NCEES-approved calculator (Casio FX-115, TI-36X, HP 33s/35s).
+Because every formula is in the Handbook, the tested skill is finding the right relationship fast and applying it cleanly — not recall.
 Ask one question first: is this a rate, an accumulation, a response curve, or a system of simultaneous equations?

 Stem cueLikely actionFast unit check